2019 Sydney CBD stabbings: Perpetrator

-Mert Ney (born 1998) was born in Marayong, NSW.
-He attended Blacktown Boys High School during his teenage years.
-Classmates described him as a quiet loner.
+Mert Ney (born September 1998) was born in Marayong, New South Wales, and is of Turkish Cypriot background.
+He has two older sisters.
+His father worked as a computer engineer, and his parents separated in 2013, after which Ney lived with his mother and one of his sisters in Marayong in western Sydney.

+Ney attended Marayong Public School and later Blacktown Boys High School.
+According to evidence considered during his sentencing proceedings, he had few friends at school, had little interest in sport and reported that he had been bullied.
+He also reported having difficulty concentrating in class, although assessments found no indication of an intellectual disability.
+His attendance declined significantly during secondary school; after beginning Year 9 in 2014, he was required to repeat the year because of his limited attendance.
+He returned briefly in 2015 before leaving school.

+People who knew Ney before the attack generally described him as quiet and socially isolated.
+A neighbor in Marayong described him as a quiet and unsociable person, while former classmates similarly recalled that he tended to keep to himself and had few friends.

+Ney experienced instability during the years before the attack, including periods of homelessness.
+Police said in 2019 that he had a history of mental health and substance-use problems and had previously received treatment, including at Cumberland Hospital.
+Shortly before the attack, he was living with his mother and sister in Marayong.
+His family had reported him missing after he left home following a domestic dispute, and he had presented to both a general practitioner and Blacktown Hospital during the same period.

+Ney's family was not Muslim and relatives rejected early speculation that the family's religious background was connected to the attack.
+Neighbours also described the family as not outwardly religious.

 Sentencing

 On 14 May 2021, Justice Peter Johnson of the New South Wales Supreme Court sentenced Mert Ney to 44 years in prison with a non-parole period of 33 years.
 The sentence took into account previous charges Ney has been found guilty of such as common assault on his sister Yazel.
 The sentence received a 10% discount as per Ney's guilty plea.

 Prison incidents

 On 5 December 2022 at approximately 11:15 a.m., Ney was stabbed by another inmate whilst in the exercise yard.
 Ney was stabbed six times in the head and face and was repeatedly kicked.
 Shortly after this incident occurred, Ney was rushed to Goulburn Base Hospital.

 In July 2024, Ney slashed a prison guard at Goulburn Supermax with a makeshift weapon.